What Size Boxing Gloves Do I Need? A Complete Guide

 10th May 2025

-- For sparring, 16 oz gloves are typically the best choice for most boxers.
+16 oz gloves are best for sparring for most boxers.

-- Always consult the sizing chart and try on gloves before purchasing to ensure the best fit.
+Always check the sizing chart and try gloves for the best fit.

 How Do You Know What Size Boxing Gloves to Get?